 Gresham House works with specialist service providers to support and enhance our work in sustainable investment and stewardship activities.
-For example, during 2022, we worked with the following service providers:
+For example, during 2023, we worked with the following service providers:

-- 1. Two carbon data providers to measure the carbon footprint of Gresham House plc's operations and investments.
-This data contributes to our carbon footprint reporting and monitoring, as well as plans to set climate targets and investment decision making. - 2.
-Additional carbon data providers to outline the specific retrofitting measures that could be taken by our UK Housing funds to improve the energy efficiency of our properties. - 3.
-A well-known firm to execute voting for the UK Public Equity Team and an ESG data solutions company to develop a bespoke ESG data platform for this team.
+- 1. A carbon data provider to measure the carbon footprint of Gresham House's operations and investments.
+This data contributes to our carbon footprint reporting and monitoring, as well as our inaugural net-zero strategy and investment decision making. - 2.
+A provider of climate risk data for the basis of physical climate risk analysis to be undertaken in 2024 and beyond. - 3.
+Additional carbon data providers to outline the specific retrofitting measures that could be taken by our UK Housing funds to improve the energy efficiency of our properties. - 4.
+Several ESG data solutions companies to improve the quality and quantity of ESG related-data available to the UK Public Equity team.